-• Address as radically as possible the lack of security in the interpretation of norms (e.g. on eligibility) which motivates policy makers to use a "precautionary principle" which implies avoiding any "innovative use" of the resources.
+- 4. Address as radically as possible the lack of security triggered by the interpretation of norms (e.g. on eligibility) which motivates policy makers to use a "precautionary principle" which implies avoiding any "innovative use" of the resources.
 While a lot has already been done the creation of a platform with rapid and binding responses to questions addressed by policy makers can help reduce the current conservative approach.
+Responses by the Commission to questions for interpretation should then be binding for all Member States.
 Imposing minimum time for response to clarification questions and making the responses clear and binding is the answer to insecurity.
 However, one should keep in mind that the clarification of rules is not only a matter for the Commission.
 Often it is internal rules and goldplating that raise barriers.
-Hence, Member States and regions can undertake a similar exercise; the Commission can help by launching benchmarking studies for the Member States interested to change their internal rules.

-• Eliminate multiple audits: an agreement needs to be reached between funding agencies to mutually recognise accounting rules and audits.
+Hence, Member States and regions can undertake a similar exercise; the Commission can help by launching benchmarking studies for the Member States interested to change their internal rules. - 5.
+Eliminate multiple audits: an agreement needs to be reached between funding agencies to mutually recognise accounting rules and audits.
 The possibility of one chartered accountant for all expenses needs to be studied.